-Split reads file1 and writes it in 1000-line pieces, as many as are necessary, onto a set of output files.
-The name of the first output file is file2 with an 'a' appended, and so on through the alphabet and beyond.
-If no output name is given, 'x' is default.
+Split reads file and writes it in n-line pieces (default 1000), as many as necessary, onto a set of output files.
+The name of the first output file is name with aa appended, and so on lexicographically.
+If no output name is given, $\mathbf{x}$ is default.

-If no input file is given, or the first argument is '-', then the standard input file is used.
+If no input file is given, or if - is given in its stead, then the standard input file is used.